DanielMaritim/html-email-template/README.md

 # html-email-template
+## html email
-A simple repo showing a simple html email template.
+A simple repo showing a simple html email template using html and css.It does not contain any pictures.